OpenTechSchool/html-css-beginners/core/first-repo.md

 	#	README
 	nothing added to commit but untracked files present (use "git add" to track)

-Here git is saying that the README file is not being tracked.
+Here Git is saying that the `README` file is not being tracked.
 Let's add it.

 	$ git add README
 	$ git status